News & Insights

 Part Size Better suited for medium to large components.
 Ideal for small, intricate parts.

 Mechanical Properties Provides excellent mechanical properties and surface finishes.
-Faster production rates, but potentially lower strength due to gas entrapment.
+Faster production, but potentially lower strength due to gas entrapment.

 Volume Suitability Cost-effective for medium- to high-volume runs (500 to 50,000 pieces).
 Best for very high-volume, thin-walled components.

 The permanent mold process offers an economical and high-quality alternative to pressure die casting, counting superior dimensional accuracy and strength-to-weight ratios among the main advantages of casting metal.
-Procast’s integrated operations, utilizing Management Execution Software, enhance efficiency and maintain precise control over production timelines, regardless of the complexity inherent in the chosen process.
+Procast’s integrated operations utilize Management Execution Software to enhance efficiency and maintain precise control over production timelines.

 Is Aluminum Hard to Cast?